Snapshot

 Project design

-• identify best practices through a series of focus groups and/or interviews with key stakeholders including PWLE who are engaged in work as consumer advisors/advocates;
+• identify best practices through a series of focus groups and/or interviews with key stakeholders including PWLE who are engaged in work as advisors/advocates;

 At the end of phase 1, we will produce a comprehensive report that summarizes the current state of community engagement work in healthcare, the desired future state based on identified best practices and key opportunity areas, and, most importantly, a roadmap for how the field can close this gap — including the financial and policy levers that can create accountability and incentives for adoption of this work across healthcare.